Welcome to The Awl, the last weblog.

 In the end, however, we return most frequently to New York City and its self-centered, all-consuming industries: media and publishing, finance and real estate, politics and capitalism and gamesmanship.

-Most of these sentences still apply, except the whole #longform thing—now all the bad things are twice as long.
-(Also lmao “current meme.”)
-The Awl was and is a site that publishes things only because we think that they are good or smart or funny or weird or interesting or surprising (or, especially, all of those things!), and that other reasonable people might enjoy them too.
+These sentences still apply, mostly, except the whole #longform thing — now all the bad things are twice as long.
+(Also hahaha, “current meme.”
+Good Lord, were we ever that young?)
+The Awl was and is a site that publishes things only because we think that they are good or smart or funny or weird or interesting or surprising (and sometimes all of those things), and that other reasonable people might enjoy them too.

-The Awl Network’s publisher is Michael Macher, and you are welcome to contact him regarding any sort of business activity, including advertising and other opportunities for your brand.
-You may reach him at email@example.com.
+The Awl Network’s publisher is Michael Macher.
+Please contact him regarding any sort of business activity, including advertising and other opportunities for your brand.
+You may reach him at firstname.lastname@example.org.

 The Awl Network is independently owned and operated.
 It has no venture capital backing nor any outside investment whatsoever.

 (An “awl,” by the way, is a “pointed tool used for punching small holes,” often utilized in wood and leather craft.
 Here is how you pronounce the word “awl,” both with UK and US accents.
-Finally, our motto, “Be Less Stupid,” is intended with some humor.)
+Finally, our motto, “Be Less Stupid,” is a goal we try to live up to every day.
+Most days we fail, but the point is in the trying.)

 Thanks again for dropping by.
 We appreciate it.